Residential Karma Yoga Program

 Can I make phone calls and receive messages?

 Yes.
 At the orientation you will be shown the location of the residents’ telephone.
 Messages can be left for you at that number.
 Calls throughout Canada and the United States are free to residents; you will need a phone card for other long distance destinations.
 Cell phone service is unreliable at the Centre but service can be accessed in Ganges and other parts of the island.
+Cell phones that have WiFi calling available can use this function where WiFi is available in the main program house.

 Can you tell me what to expect in regard to the food served at the Centre?

 Our diet is lacto-vegetarian, which does not include meat, fish or eggs.
 As practicing yogis, we do not cook or serve garlic or most onions, as they can over-stimulate the mind.
-While gluten-free and dairy-free options are available at all meals, those with serious food allergies should consult with us before committing to the Residential Karma Yoga Program.
+While gluten-free and dairy-free/vegan options are available at all meals, those with serious food allergies should consult with us before committing to the Residential Karma Yoga Program.
 Where possible, most of our produce comes directly from our organic farm.

-The Centre has a reputation for high quality, nutritious, well-balanced and tasty cuisine.
+The Centre has a reputation for high-quality, nutritious, well-balanced and tasty cuisine.

 How do I get to the Centre?